paybondpaybond

 Paybond Ledger

-One history, many proofs.
+One record, many reviewers.

 How provenance becomes verifiable